Set a Good Example

 Children should begin visiting a dentist at age one to prevent tooth decay, and set them on a path to oral hygiene success.
-It’s crucial to make dental visits fun and exciting, instead of stressful and scary.
+It’s crucial to make visits to the Nashville Pediatric Dentist (or any other) fun and exciting, instead of stressful and scary.
 And the right dentist can make all the difference.
 As a Board Certified Pediatric Dentist, Dr. Ranchhod spent an additional two years following dental school, learning about pediatric oral health, pathology, behavior management, and sedation.
 She is also educated in correcting lip and tongue-tie in infants to improve breastfeeding.
 “I really try to build a relationship with the kids, to figure out what works best for them, and to make dentistry an easy and positive experience,” Dr. Ranchhod adds.

 Schedule Regular Appointments

 Dr. Ranchhod suggests children receive a dental check up every six months.
 “Tooth decay is preventable, and sometimes just correcting certain dietary habits or introducing something new to the routine is all you need to combat decay,” she notes.
 Regular check ups also help make a child comfortable in the dental setting, and seeing the same faces, doctor, and office each visit ensures that little patients are at ease.
 “Also, a friendly reminder to brush and floss from the dentist is always helpful,” Dr. Ranchhod says.
 If you’re not currently signed up anywhere, why not check out the services offered by Central Point, Oregon dentists so that you can begin benefitting from quality dentistry in your life.

 Keep Them Clean